HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## You Can Merge the Same Policy Xml File With Itself
+## You Can Merge the Same Policy XML File With Itself

 In order to automatically remove unnecessary things from a policy file, such as the EKUs mentioned earlier, you can run a command like this: